-To manage our indebtedness, we have a number of non-recourse factoring lines in place for an aggregate amount of \notin 70 million, of which \notin 43.8 million was drawn as at December 31, 2015, related to pulp (\notin 35.9 million) and energy (\notin 7.9 million)receivables.
+We have a number of non-recourse factoring lines in place for an aggregate amount of €70.0 million, of which € 47.2 million were drawn as at December 31, 2016, related to pulp and energy receivables.
 No individual facility is considered material in order to meet our working capital requirements.

-As at December 31, 2015, we also had ordinary course of business confirming lines in place with an aggregate limit of €105.0 million, of which €58.4 million was drawn (of which €41.6 million related to wood supplies).
+As at December 31, 2016, we also had ordinary course of business confirming lines in place with an aggregate limit of € 105.0 million, of which €56.5 million were drawn.